dvalnn/Tetris/src/main/resources/assetsPosition.md

 PowerPoint saves assets position in cm.
-In order to render the asset in the right position, it must be converted to xx and yy coords.
+In order to render the assets in the right position, it must be converted to xx and yy coords.